“The best part about it is the consistency. I rarely, if ever, see any nutrient deficiencies, across various plant types.”

 Kelp meal is used primarily as a source of trace minerals and plant micronutrients, including potassium.
 It is also a source of natural plant hormones.

-Alfalfa meal adds organic matter and trace minerals to soil.
-It also contains trianconatal- a natural fatty acid growth stimulant.
+Alfalfa meal adds organic matter and trace minerals to the soil.
+It also contains triacontanol—a natural fatty acid growth stimulant.

-Epsom salt provides magnesium sulfate, a highly soluble form of magnesium and sulphur, both secondary plant macronutrients.
-Magnesium also helps the uptake of calcium and may be useful in preventing bottom end rot in tomatoes.
+Epsom salt provides magnesium sulfate, a highly soluble form of magnesium, and sulfur, both secondary plant macronutrients.
+Magnesium also helps the uptake of calcium and may be useful in preventing bottom-end rot in tomatoes.

-Azomite is primarily a source of sodium and calcium, and is high in many trace elements.
+Azomite is primarily a source of sodium and calcium and is high in many trace elements.
 It may contain as many as 70 individual trace elements, especially silica.
-Studies have shown that Azomite helps plants better absorb nutrients from soil.
+Studies have shown that Azomite helps plants better absorb nutrients from the soil.